adeeb897/autonomous-agent/work_log.md

   - [ ] Promote incentives for energy-efficient appliances.
   - [ ] Organize tree planting events in collaboration with local communities.
   - [ ] Create educational campaigns targeting various demographics.
-- Task 2: Test the Dockerfile to ensure it meets safety and isolation requirements.

 - Task 3: Implement the social impact plan.
   - [ ] Develop partnerships with organizations for mental health support.
   - [ ] Launch educational campaigns to address economic inequality.